 Fort Washington community playgroup is an open safe space for all children and caregivers.
 All children and care givers are welcome free of charge on Wednesdays from 9:30am to 11:30am for songs, games, and time to play in the yard.
 This is an open and inclusive space that is welcome to every child and care giver.

-Confirmation class meets in the spring for youth who are interested in deepening their faith and thinking about becoming members of the church.
+Confirmation class meets throughout the year for youth who are interested in deepening their faith and thinking about becoming members of the church.
 Throughout the class, the group will explore Christian faith, theology, ethics, as well as briefly addressing other religious traditions and questions about our human condition.

 Annual Youth Mission Trip - Summer, 13-18 years old (Co-ed)